Blog

 Building the Container Image

-If you've checked out our git repo from above, there's a Dockerfile provided.
-It should provide a suitable execution environment for running our tests.
+If you've checked out our Git repository above, it has a Dockerfile that should provide a suitable execution environment for running our tests.

 cd kitchen-terraform